0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 Slippage Protection is currently supported on Ethereum for the most active trading pairs (ETH-USDC, ETH-DAI, ETH-USDT, ETH-WBTC, WETH-USDC, WETH-DAI, WETH-USDT, WETH-WBTC)
 <br/>

-**Slippage Protection is an auto-enabled feature of the Swap API**, and no additional action is required to enable to implement it in your API request.
+**Slippage Protection is an auto-enabled feature of the Swap API**, and no additional action is required to enable it in your API request.

 Read here for the [full details of Slippage Protection](../0x-swap-api/advanced-topics/slippage-protection.md).